 - Histological Analysis: Histological analysis showed that NMN improves the integrity of the intestinal epithelial barrier and increases the number of mucosal cup cells, contributing to improved mucosal barrier function.

-- Gene expression: NMN increased the expression of anti-inflammatory factors such as Il-10, as well as the expression of genes such as SIRTs, NMNAT1, NMNAT2, and NMNAT3.
+- Gene Expression: NMN increased the expression of anti-inflammatory factors such as Il-10, as well as the expression of genes such as SIRTs, NMNAT1, NMNAT2, and NMNAT3.
+It also reduces the expression of the P53 protein.

-It also decreased the expression of the P53 protein. - Western Blot Analysis: Western blot analysis showed that NMN increases the protein levels of Claudin1, SIRT1, NMNAT2 and NMNAT3, contributing to the improvement of intestinal health.
+- Western Blot Analysis: Western blot analysis showed that NMN increases the protein levels of Claudin1, SIRT1, NMNAT2 and NMNAT3, contributing to the improvement of intestinal health.

 Conclusion

+The study concludes that NMN supplementation can prolong lifespan and improve gut health in aging mice.
 This is achieved by improving the integrity of the intestinal epithelial barrier, regulating gene expression and cell activity, stimulating intestinal stem cells, and improving the composition of the gut microbiome and fecal metabolites.
+NMN therefore has potential as a means to promote healthy aging and reduce age-related intestinal problems.

 Future Research

+The research suggests that further studies are needed to better understand the specific mechanisms by which NMN regulates the various aspects of gut health.
 In addition, it is important to further investigate the interactions between NMN and gut bacteria, as well as the role of autophagy in the processes regulated by NMN.